Videos

 Navigating Economic and Financial Chaos

 The global economy is facing an unprecedented number of challenges, including sharply rising interest rates, bank crises, and the prospect of a recession.
 But, there are sharply conflicting signals about the underlying health of the global economy as unemployment remains startlingly low and consumers appear strong.
 How can companies and investors navigate these conflicting signals?
 How can we address all this economic complexity?
-In this talk, Harvard Business School Professor Mihir Desai, author of “The Wisdom of Finance: Discovering Humanity in the World of Risk and Return,” dissects this economic moment, frames the challenges, and provides the tools required to organize a response to this unusually volatile macroeconomic moment.
+In this talk, Harvard Business School professor Mihir Desai, author of “The Wisdom of Finance: Discovering Humanity in the World of Risk and Return,” dissects this economic moment, frames the challenges, and provides the tools required to organize a response to this unusually volatile macroeconomic moment.

 The Wisdom of Finance: Discovering Humanity in the World of Risk and Return

 Finance has often been perceived as a business of swindling and deceit and as a boring matter of spreadsheets and numbers.
 What makes both these impressions problematic is that finance is actually the lifeblood of our economy, as well as a moral and creative pursuit.
 Yet it lacks nearly any defenders on these grounds.
 Until now, that is.
-In this presentation based on his book “The Wisdom of Finance: Discovering Humanity in the World of Risk and Return,” Professor Mihir Desai examines, through the prism of literature and moral philosophy, how finance betters individuals and the world.
+In this presentation based on his book “The Wisdom of Finance: Discovering Humanity in the World of Risk and Return,” Harvard Business School professor Mihir Desai examines, through the prism of literature and moral philosophy, how finance betters individuals and the world.
 Since the financial crisis of 2008, finance as an industry and profession has been tarnished as morally suspect and corrupt.
 Firms and individuals in finance have failed to regain (or gain at all) the public’s trust in their methods and motives.
 In his writing and speaking, Desai reveals that if the financial industry is to survive popular disdain – and the political and regulatory attacks that come with it – those who work in and benefit from finance must mount a vigorous defense of its core principles of creation, growth and moral worth.
 In the process, men and women who work in finance will gain a better insight into their own careers and lives and, perhaps, a better understanding of what they do and how they can do it better.

 The Future of Finance: Regulation, Recessions and Digital Technology